Life cycle Assessment (LCA)

 CO2 equivalent emissions over the life cycle of e-POWER vehicles

-The "Nissan LEAF" reduces its lifecycle CO2 emissions by approximately 32% compared to conventional vehicles of the same class in Japan.
+The Nissan LEAF reduces its lifecycle CO2 emissions by approximately 30% compared to conventional vehicles of the same class in Japan.

-The "Nissan ARIYA" launched in 2022 achieves both further improvement of EV product performance and reduction of environmental impact.
-It extends EV driving range and reduces lifecycle CO2 emissions by approximately 18% compared to same segment gasoline-powered models in Japan.
+The Nissan Ariya launched in 2022 achieves both further improvement of EV product performance and reduction of environmental impact.
+It extends EV driving range and reduces lifecycle CO2 emissions by approximately 20% compared to same segment gasoline-powered models in Japan.

-The "Nissan SAKURA" is 3rd model as Nissan mass production EV and reduces 17% lifecycle CO2.
+The Nissan SAKURA is 3rd model as Nissan mass production EV and reduces approximately 20% lifecycle CO2.
 It keeps compact body, but also implemetns enough EV driving range for daily use and affordable price to accelerate EV spreading.

 Nissan has enhanced carbon reduction attempt through ARIYA's vehicle life cycle.

 Nissan keeps continuously to reduce CO2 emission from EV production process by improving the yield ratio of materials and increasing the use of recycled materials.
-On top, by introducing "the Nissan Intelligent Factory" to our Tochigi-plant, Nissan accelerate carbon neutrality in manufacturing with improving productivity in vehicle assembly, energy efficiency and electrification with uses of electricity generated from renewable energy sources.
+On top, by introducing the Nissan Intelligent Factory to our Tochigi-plant, Nissan accelerate carbon neutrality in manufacturing with improving productivity in vehicle assembly, energy efficiency and electrification with uses of electricity generated from renewable energy sources.

 To reduce environmental load in vehicle use, Nissan continually reducing CO2 emissions by improving efficiency of electric powertrains including battery, power savings on accessories and increasing renewable energy usage.